Italian Aperitivo: Going to Italy for the Aperitif!

 You are less into Spirits?
 Peroni is what you need for your Italian Aperitivo!

 This delicious Italian beer made its debut in the Canadian landscape just a year ago.
 You will find it in different restaurants and grocery stores.
-This week, she is a partner of the Rogers Cup, and this for a 2nd year.

-There you go!
+Add some Burrata, speck, prosciutto, and there you go!
 You are well equipped to succeed an Italian Aperitivo tonight!